-You might not be interested in having this on your site, and that’s ok!
+You might not be interested in having this on your site, and that’s OK!
 I’d still love to hear any thoughts you have on this topic either way.

 If you’re wondering if my content would be a good fit for your blog, please see some other things I’ve written:

-(Links to good articles on your blog).Thanks for taking a look!
-(YOUR NAME)
+(Links to good articles on your blog).

-- A clear and relevant subject line
+- A clear and relevant subject line.

-- Your introduction in the first or second sentence
+- Your introduction in the first or second sentence.

 - Offer the blogger a benefit.

-- Social proof of people you’ve worked with before
+- Social proof of people you’ve worked with before.

-- Links to your work
+- Links to your work.

-- Call to action
+- Call to action.

-- Credibility with a branded email signature
+- Credibility with a branded email signature.

 You can find more email templates here.

-Blogger Outreach Guides #Step 5: Track and Follow Up Outreach Emails
+BloggerOutreach Guides #Step 6: Track And Follow Up Outreach Emails

 What we love most about Sidekick is that the profile contact insights offer comprehensive data, including your email contacts’ professional history, mutual contacts, where they live, email history, and more.
-It tracks opens and clicks of sent emails, allowing you to know which pitches work best.
+It tracks the opens and clicks of sent emails, allowing you to know which pitches work best.
 The downside is that it doesn’t have scheduling or reminder features.

-Yesware: What sets this tool apart from the rest is that it tells you which subject lines and email templates are read most.
+(ii) Yesware: What sets this tool apart from the rest is that it tells you which subject lines and email templates are read most.
 It helps users fine-tune their email templates and maximizes open rates.
 It is an incredible tool for anyone who is serious about link building.